This-Is-Prince/agent-other-sdks/docs/coinmarketcap.md

 Example prompts:
 - "Which cryptocurrencies gained the most in the last 24 hours?"
 - "Show me the biggest losers today"
-- "What coins had the largest price increases this week?"
-- "List the top 10 gainers and losers"
-- "Which tokens dropped the most in value today?"

 ## API Response Examples